 Industry for Business Plan Research: Pizzeria Restaurant

-A pizzeria restaurant is traditionally considered an establishment that mainly offers various types of pizzas, calzones, noodle dishes, breadsticks and chicken wings.
-Further, our business plan writers have found that these establishments offer dine in, take-out and delivery services.
-A defining difference between this type of restaurant and other casual dining restaurants is there mode of food delivery.
+A pizzeria restaurant is traditionally considered an establishment that mainly offers various types of pizzas, calzones, noodle dishes, breadsticks, and chicken wings.
+Further, our business plan writers have found that these establishments provide dine-in, take-out, and delivery services.
+A defining difference between this type of restaurant and other casual dining restaurants is their mode of food delivery.
 For most casual dining restaurants, delivery services are often not offered.
-However, for pizzeria restaurant, this is become expected by customers.
+However, for pizzeria restaurants, this is become expected by customers.
 From this, these types of restaurants may incur additional costs as compared to other establishments.

 Industry Statistics for Pizzeria Restaurant:

-With this said, potential restaurant entrepreneurs entering this market should create specific business models to include in the business plan that focus on differentiating the products and services from large chain competitors.
+With this said, potential restaurant entrepreneurs entering this market should create specific business models that focus on differentiating its products and services from large chain competitors.
 For example, our business plan consultants recently spoke with a successful pizzeria restaurant owner.
 In our discussions, he noted that a key to his success was continually adding new types of pizza and Italian style foods to his restaurant.
-He did note that many cost and other food cost may have increased.
+He did note that many costs may increase.
 However, this differentiation allows him to gain market share over chain competitors.

 Threats and Opportunities for a Pizzeria Restaurant Business: